Shihao-H/Trip-Planning-App/sprint1.md

 * *The team valued meeting time and did not allow outside distractions to interfere*
 * *Every member attended every meeting and actively participated*
 * *Every member of the team contributed to the project in a meaningful and respectful way*
+* *Each member did a great job of following our values and shared with others what they had learned to help the team succeed.*

 #### Potential improvements
 * *The team made considerable improvements on the wait time from review request to merge.
 I would